 expression is the target of the CALL instruction. language specifies the interfacing convention to use for the call.
-If you don't specify a language, Turbo Assembler uses the default language set by MODEL.
+If you don't specify a language, Turbo Assembler uses the default language set by MODEL (see Chapter 7 for further information about using MODEL).